 How well is the handle attached to the blade and how evenly balanced it is at the centre, is essential for the knife.
 The metal of the blade should go all the way through the handle and not just to the fraction of the handle.
 A knife with welded bits and joints is not a good knife”

 The handle is extremely important for a knife because that decides the grip on the knife.
 There are several types of kitchen knives with different kinds of handles available.
-The handle can be broadly categorised into three types:
+The handle can be broadly categorized into three types:

 (i) Wooden handles knives